Paris778/Airplane-Delays-and-Diversions-Dataset-1990-2020/README.md

 # Airplane-Delays-and-Diversions-Dataset
-A dataset listing the amount of delays per day according to the USA Bureau of Transportation Statistics for every year between January 1st 1990 and December 31st 2020
+A dataset listing the amount of delays or diversions per day according to the USA Bureau of Transportation Statistics[1] for every year between January 1st 1990 and December 31st 2020

 ## Dataset Aim